 Learn more: The Pros and Cons of Certificates of Deposit (CDs)

-Before opening a six-month CD, consider other options that may be a better fit for your situation, including:
+Before opening a CD with a term of six months, consider other options that may be a better fit for your situation, including:

 Six-month CD rates can change at any time, and they vary from one financial institution to another, so it's a good idea to compare offers before locking one in.